 The ability to "read your own writes" is often taken for granted by application developers as it does not need special support in monolithic, single-node databases.
 In the case of distributed database

-Try MongoDB Atlas, the MongoDB database as a service!Start Free
+Try MongoDB Atlas, the global cloud database service!Start Free

 Path To Transactions - Retryable writes

 Path to Transactions - Safe Secondary Reads

 Learn more about Transactions in MongoDB: https://www.mongodb.com/blog/post/multi-document-transactions-in-mongodb 🍃🍃🍃 Facebook https://facebook.com/MongoDB Twitter https://twitter.com/MongoDB Insta